-Crime and Society Staff Contact: Mr Dirk Meure C3 SS HPW4
+LAWS1720 Crime and Society Staff Contact: Mr Dirk Meure CP15 SS HPW4

 Some of the issues arising from the relationship of crime to society.
 Crime as a dividing practice in the construction of normality.
 A critical history of traditional and current accounts of crime and delinquency.
 The subject is sourced from a variety of literatures.
-Topics include: the dramatization of evil and the politics of social control; a genealogy of delinquency and its psychological and alienation; reime and discipline; women, crime and power.
+Topics include: the dramatisation of evil and the politics of social control; a genealogy of delinquency and its psychological and sociological explanations; theories of conformity and alienation; crime and discipline; women, crime and power.

-The Criminal Justice System Staff Contact: A/Prof David Brown C3 SS HPW4
+LAWS1730 The Criminal Justice System Staff Contact: A/Prof David Brown CP15 SS HPW4